-To perform this exercise, stand with your back straight against the wall and position your hand flat against your lower back.
+To perform this exercise, stand straight against the wall and position your hand flat against your lower back.
 Keep the back of your head and your shoulders touching the wall throughout the exercise.
 Next, tighten the muscles in your stomach and tuck your pelvis under.
 Your back muscles should flatten, and your lower back should straighten out.
 You’ll also feel pressure on your hand if you’re doing it right!

-3. Wall Arms Circles
+3. Wall Arm Circles

 You can perform this exercise regularly for a few minutes per day.